Poultrygeist: Night of the Chicken Dead: Connections with previous Troma films

-Release and reception
+Release

-Promotion

 "Colonel Kluck" protests on behalf of Poultrygeist at the 2008 Tribeca Film Festival.

 Press coverage of Poultrygeist began even in the earliest stages of the film's production.
 British publication Hotdog Magazine covered the film in 2005 while filming was still in progress, while Ain't It Cool News, Attack of the Show and Fangoria reported on the film throughout the stages of its post-production, with the latter giving Poultrygeist a full four-page feature in mid-2007.

-Theatrical release

 Poultrygeist grossed $22,623.
 The film made its first premiere at the Brussels International Festival of Fantasy Film on April 14, 2007, and spent the remainder of 2007 playing international engagements in Amsterdam, Tel Aviv, Spain, and film festivals including the Toronto After Dark Film Festival, the Puchon International Fantastic Film Festival and the Calgary International Film Festival.
 The film began playing throughout the United States in early 2008, making its official cast and crew-attended premiere in New York City on May 9, 2008.

 Poultrygeist played in New York through July 3, followed by two-week long run at the Laemmle Sunset in Los Angeles on June 14.

 The film continued to make sporadic theatrical engagements throughout the United States up to and even after its official DVD release.
 On April 17, 2009, Poultrygeist had a wide release in the Midwest, opening simultaneously in 11 theaters in eight states, including two screens each in Wisconsin and Indiana.

+Reception

 Critical response

 On Rotten Tomatoes, the film has a rating of 64% based on reviews from 25 critics.
 The site's general consensus states that it "may be relentlessly tasteless and juvenile, but it's also a lively slice of schlocky fun".

 Owen Gleiberman of Entertainment Weekly awarded the film a B+ rating, calling it "an exploitation movie with soul" and noting "it's genuine sick fun, and there isn't a boring moment in it".
 Nathan Lee of The New York Times spoke of the film as being "as perfect as a film predicated on the joys of projectile vomiting and explosive diarrhea can be", describing it as "liberating" in a "lowbrow way".